 Minimizes Urinary Tract Infections

-This indicates the percent of residents who suffered from a urinary tract infection.
-These infections may be linked to poorer hygiene.
+This indicates the percent of residents that suffered from a urinary tract infection.
+These infections could be linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Generations at Neighbors, 28.88% of Patients use Anti-Psychotic Medication

 This datapoint indicates the percentage of long-term residents who were prescribed antipsychotic medication.
 High levels of antipsychotic drug use may suggest a nursing home is using these drugs to control patient behavior in scenarios where such medications aren't medically indicated.
 Nevertheless, some nursing homes may need to rely on these drugs due to having more residents suffering from dementia.